palistra/devops-demolabs/Lab-4-PagerDuty.md

 This lab show how to integrate your toolchain with PagerDuty so people get notified when things go wrong so problems can be fixed faster and reduce downtime.

 ## Prerequisites
-Prior to running this lab, inform the instructor of an email address you would like to use for PagerDuty.
-You will need access to this eMail account in order to see notifications in PagerDuty.
-Check that account to accept the invitation to join PagerDuty.
+If you want to see email otifications from PagerDuty, you will need access to an eMail account.
+Once the integration is created, you can check that account to accept the invitation to join PagerDuty.

 **Tasks**:
 - [Task 1: Add PagerDuty to Toolchain](#task-1-add-pagerduty-to-toolchain)